 Artificial intelligence and machine learning are dynamic and ever-expanding disciplines.
 The incorporation of MILA (Montréal Institute for Learning Algorithms) into the CRM will give the CRM a more important role within the so-called “digital strategy” of the Québec government.

 The work of PhysNum is focused on cerebral imaging and its method.
 Started within a collaboration with INSERM (Hôpital Pitié-Salpêtrière) and the Institut universitaire de gériatrie de Montréal, this trend took shape during the study of reconstruction signals in magnetoencephalographic problems.

 Probability lab members pursue research in a broad range of areas, spanning theoretical and applied, continuous and discrete probability.
 A particular focus is on the development and analysis of probabilistic models for real-world phenomena from physics, biology, statistics and computer science.

 The Actuarial and Financial Mathematics Laboratory is an inter-university group of researchers focused on the mathematics of actuarial science and finance.
 Its research activities are concentrated on the applications of probabilistic and statistical techniques to analyze random events with financial impact.

 Statistics is central to many endeavours in society.
 Whether it be through surveys from sampling, clinical trials to study various biomedical treatments or experimental designs in agriculture or industry, statistical methodology can be found everywhere in science.
 The statistics laboratory rallies a great number of statisticians from Eastern Canada.

 OTHER RESEARCH GROUPS

-Common scientific interests create a synergy between researchers from different MRC laboratories and from other research fields.
+Common scientific interests create a synergy between researchers from different CRM laboratories and from other research fields.
 This results in the elaboration and development of creative projects.